shreyapalase/Quantum-Computing-coding/Day2-PythonReviewForQuantum/day2_notes.md

-# Day2 - Python Review, Vectors and Matrices
+# Day2 Notes - Python Review, Vectors and Matrices

 ## 1. Why vectors and matrices are matter in Quantum computing
 Quantum computing is bulit on **Linear Algebra**